typelift/Swiftz/README.md

 Swiftz comes in two distinct flavors: Core and Full.
 Swiftz_Core is a smaller and simpler way to introduce pure functional datatypes into any codebase.
-It also provides a few of the more popular typeclasses and conformances for Swiftz types.
 It can be included one of two ways:

 **Framework**